 A pear tree to the left and an apricot tree (which had already blossomed).

 Pear and plum trees grow at the bottom of the slope.
 There are white and purple figs, walnut and hazelnut trees.

-Mr. P. had planted some new rose bushes by the retaining wall and once the grass was cut you could see that they were doing well.
+My husband had planted some new rose bushes by the retaining wall and once the grass was cut you could see that they were doing well.
 In fact, roses are planted everywhere as they just ramble and mainly look after themselves.
-However, Mr. P is trying to keep hedges and bushes at a height that can be managed easily, apart from the bay tree arch, which needs a step ladder to trim the top of it.
+He's trying to keep hedges and bushes at a height that can be managed easily, apart from the bay tree arch, which needs a step ladder to trim the top of it.

 As well as the pear blossom, the apple and peach blossom looks pretty and, of course, we hope there'll be no winds and frosts to damage the emerging fruit.
 My sister-in-law, as I've mentioned before, gathers our fruit and adds it to her own produce.
 If there's a glut of fruit she makes jam or bottles it.